John Hill (game designer): Johnny Reb

-Hill sold Conflict Games in its entirety to Game Designers' Workshop, and he took up work as an advertising executive for Boynton & Associates, which published trade magazines for the hobby industry.
+Hill sold Conflict Games in its entirety to Game Designers' Workshop (GDW), and he took up work as an advertising executive for Boynton & Associates, which published trade magazines for the hobby industry.
 He was still interested in creating a miniatures game system, and eventually developed a rules set for regimental-level American Civil War miniature gaming.
-This became the popular Johnny Reb game published by Game Designers' Workshop (GDW) in 1983.
+This became the popular Johnny Reb game published by Game Designers' Workshop in 1983.
 They also published a second edition in 1988.

 In person at Historical Miniatures Gaming Society conventions such as Historicon, Cold Wars and Fall In!, Hill was noted for his elaborate 10mm miniature wargaming layouts for Civil War battles.
 When GDW went out of business in 1996, Hill founded the Johnny Reb Gaming Company, and published a new and much-revised set of miniatures rules titled Johnny Reb III.

 In 2014, he developed Across A Deadly Field, a new set of regimental rules for Civil War battles, as well as two supplements, The War in the East, and The War in the West.

 Hill was a frequent contributor to the Johnny Reb Gaming Society's popular CHARGE! magazine, offering rules interpretations and strategy advice for Johnny Reb players.